sunrise-choir/sunrise-social-android-app/README.md

 git clone git@github.com:sunrise-choir/sunrise-social-android-app.git
 ```

+### Open the project in Android Studio:

 Open android studio -> close any open projects -> "Open existing Android Studio Project" -> browse to "sunrise_social" folder and select the "sunrise-social-android-app" folder (it should have a special icon in the file explorer.)

+### Build and install

+The first build will take a while because it needs to build all the rust code.
+Builds after that are much faster.

 ## Doing the first onboarding after an install.